FAQ

 How does AGLedger help with EU AI Act compliance?

-AGLedger maps to 11 articles of the EU AI Act (Articles 9, 12, 13, 14, 15, 17, 18, 20, 26, 27, and 49).
-The mapping separates what AGLedger provides (infrastructure and signed records) from what the enterprise still owns (judgment, policies, decisions).
-The mapping is tested — the AGLedger testbed runs a full EU AI Act compliance scenario end-to-end.
+AGLedger maps to 12 articles of the EU AI Act (Articles 9, 12, 13, 14, 15, 17, 18, 20, 26, 27, 49, and 72).
+The mapping separates what AGLedger provides (infrastructure and signed records) from what the organization still owns (judgment, policies, decisions).
+The mapping is tested — the testbed runs a full EU AI Act scenario end-to-end.
+See /compliance/eu-ai-act.

-Does AGLedger help with NIST AI RMF?
+Does AGLedger help with NIST AI RMF and ISO/IEC 42001?

 Can I export audit trails for compliance?